bachhh/k-i-k-ichi.github.io/_posts/2017-10-07-the-agony-of-living-in-the-fast-lane.md

 ## The agony of living in the fast lane

-I was always too eager for immediate results.
-It may push you (sometimes) for insane ammount of commitment.
-But in between the hype mountains lies deep valley of depression.
+Giving in to your hype is an amazing feeling.
+It gives you (sometimes) an insane ammount of energy.
+I love andrenaline rush, but what I definitely don't want is anxiety attacks afterwards.
+It is even worse as sometime the attack came before you have reached your goal.
 I feel like writing should stretch things out, going slower means keeping fun in the house.

 ## What will it be ?